garrardkitchen/webapi/README.md

 #### (api-3)

-- Create script to build and package in container
+- Create script to build and package in container - done
-- Create docker compose file to spin up container with api + Db
+- Create docker compose file to spin up container with api + Db - done
-- Document how API can be run locally using docker and include sample web requests (integration tests or manual)
+- Document how API can be run locally using docker and include sample web requests (integration tests or manual) - done
-- Ensure easy to follow instructions so container is spun up/down and endpoints are hit
+- Ensure easy to follow instructions so container is spun up/down and endpoints are hit - done

 #### (api-4)